 How to get free childcare in Northern Ireland

-In Northern Ireland, children are entitled to at least 12.5 hours of free pre-school education a week for 38 weeks in the year before they start primary school.
+Northern Ireland, children can get at least 12.5 hours of free pre-school education each week for 38 weeks in the year before they start primary school.

 If you’re receiving Tax-Free Childcare for children not yet in primary school, you might be eligible to get an extra 15% for childcare.
-Find out more about the Northern Ireland Childcare Subsidy SchemeOpens in a new window
+Find out more about the expansion of pre-school education provision in Northern IrelandOpens in a new window on education-ni.gov.uk.

 Universal Credit

 Universal Credit is a benefit for people in, and out of, work.
-It replaces six existing benefits.
+It replaces six existing benefits, including the help with childcare provided by Working Tax Credit.

 Working families who qualify for Universal Credit can claim back up to 85% of their monthly childcare costs.